- Congenital lesions

 - 4th BCC (1%) – Forms thryoid parafollicular C cells, superior parathyroid, CN X. Anterior to lower SCM, left in >90%, follows recurrent laryngeal nerve.
 Fistula around great vessels and aortic arch to thyroid gland, skin or apex of piriform sinus.

 (Infantile haemangioma).
-Benign neoplasm of endothelial cells.
+True neoplasm of endothelial cells.
 May or may not be present at birth, has rapid proliferative phase after birth then involutes in early childhood with 50% resolving by 5yo.
 More common in Caucasian girls.
 Skin, subcutaneous or deep spaces of the head and neck.
 Low T1, high T2, enhances.
 Involution causes fibrofatty infiltration.
 Tx steroids, beta-blockers, chemotherapy, laser or nothing.
 Kasabach-Merrit syndrome – infantile haemangiomas associated with consumptive coagulopathy, high-output CHF and respiratory distress ± splenomegaly.

 Venous Vascular Malformation